MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-blob-storage.md

 ---
 # Import from Azure Blob Storage

-This topic describes how to use the [Import Data](import-data.md) module in Azure Machine Learning, to read data from Azure blob storage, so that you can use the data in a machine learning experiment.
+This topic describes how to use the [Import Data](import-data.md) module in Azure Machine Learning Studio (classic), to read data from Azure blob storage, so that you can use the data in a machine learning experiment.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]